danielleklaasen/ikitai/README.md

 -   Implement something like [Axios](https://github.com/axios/axios) to fetch data properly.
 Also use services for making API connections.
 -   Implement layer around Rebass UI kit.
 To avoid applying styling tweaks to Rebass components on multiple places.
 -   Make the decision making tool a little smarter with more data :)
--   Play around with an AI solution and human feedback to see if users liked the location that was recommended to them (making the AI system smarter).